Taskmaster The Podcast *Best of Series 18*

 Jack

-having to a score.
+having to a cigar.
+A very

 floppy lady

-holding a curly whirly drain
+holding a curly, whirly drain

 just